Rhialto/twiXt/README.md

 If no class expression is given, it usually defaults to 0.
 If no subclass expression is given, it defaults to the class expression.

-TwiXt doesn't really analyze the structure of you expressions (the C compiler will complain later if you write nonsense), but there is some pattern expansion to fill in class names.
+TwiXt doesn't really analyze the structure of your expressions (the C compiler will complain later if you write nonsense), but there is some pattern expansion to fill in class names.